SALE

 Looking at Atlantic City?
 Hosting there could net you around $29,954 a year for a 1-bedroom property with the occupancy rate hovering around 50%.

-And in Newark the deal's pretty good too.
+And in Newark, the deal's good, too.
 Hosting a 1-bedroom can bring in about $27,595 annually with an average occupancy rate of 65%.
-Plus Newark's got a reputation as one of the friendliest cities for short-term rentals in the US!
+Plus, Newark has a reputation as one of the friendliest cities in the US for short-term rentals!

 Stay Informed to Make Smarter Decisions